divyanshuss/opslyft/README.md

 ### BUILDING IMAGE USING CI/CD

 The Dockerfile is build using Jenkins pipeline script.
-Create the jenkins server and also install docker and git.Give docker permission to use jenkins by adding it into the jenkins group.
+Create the jenkins server and also install docker and git.Give jenkins user permission to use docker by adding it into the docker group.
 Reload the daemons before building a jenkins job.
 Jenkins server is configured and a new [**pipeline**](https://github.com/divyanshuss/opslyft/blob/main/Jenkins-Pipeline) job has been created which builds the docker image and pushes it to the  AWS ECR.
 Jenkins-pipeline contains the pipeline script that needs to be written while creating a jenkins job.
 It fetches the Dockerfile from github and builds the image and pushes it to Amazon ECR.

 ![image (1)](https://i0.wp.com/foxutech.com/wp-content/uploads/2018/12/Setup-Jenkins-with-Amazon-Elastic-Container-Registry.png?resize=696%2C382&ssl=1)